appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 # Select

-‌Select / Dropdown widget is used to capture user input/s from a specified list of permitted inputs.
+Select / Dropdown widget captures user input/s from a specified list of permitted inputs.
 It offers a simple and intuitive interface for users to select a single option from the list, making it an essential tool for capturing user inputs in various forms and applications.

 <VideoEmbed host="youtube" videoId="zNw1yMwg-aY" title="How to use Select Widget" caption="How to use Select Widget"/>